pulp-platform/pulpino/fpga/README.md

    This builds the FPGA bitstream for the ZedBoard, downloads and compiles linux and u-boot, prepares the fsbl and devicetree, downloads and compiles buildroot and builds the boot.bin image for booting the ZYNQ.
+   The boot.bin and rootfs.tar files can be found under the folder sw/sd_image.

 4. Prepare the SD card and the ZedBoard for booting via SD card.
    To prepare the card, follow the Xilinx guide [1].

+   Alternatively, you can run `make install SD_DEV=/dev/your_sd_card` in the `fpga/sw` directory.
+This will automatically partition the given block device and copy the files of step 5 and 6.
+If `SD_DEV` is not given `/dev/mmcblk0` will be used.
+   After running the script you can inspect the resulting file systems in `/mnt/pulpino_...`.
+When done call `make umount` and continue with step 7.
+Attention: this removes all `/mnt/pulpino_*` directories.

 5. Copy the BOOT.BIN, uImage and devicetree.dtb files to the first partition of the SD card.
    Those files can be found inside the `fpga/sw/sd_image` folder.